compoundingeffects/bigpictureschool/cell_biology.md

 ## Growing, dividing, and evolving

 Cells reproduce by dividing.
 Before a cell can split into two, it needs to make a complete copy of its DNA so that each new cell gets a full set of instructions.
 This copying process is remarkably accurate — but not perfect.
 Occasional small errors creep in, and while most are harmless or corrected, some create slight variations.
-Over vast stretches of time, these variations fuel **evolution**: the gradual process by which living things change and adapt to their environments.
+Over vast stretches of time, these variations fuel evolution: the gradual process by which living things change and adapt to their environments.

 ## Teamwork: when cells specialize